fogata/level/README.md

 ## Tech

-Technologies / tools used to make this project:
+Technologies / tools / Architecture / Patterns used to make this project:

 - [.Net Core] - framework
 - [C#] - language